 In a church judicial case, when a session or presbytery finds a person guilty of an offense, that person has the right, under our Book of Church Order (BCO), to file an appeal.
-And when church members in good standing disagree with the decision of their session or presbytery to whose jurisdiction he or she is subject, that person may file a complaint; if the complaint is denied, they may carry it to the next-highest court.
+And when a church member in good standing disagrees with the decision of a session or presbytery to whose jurisdiction he or she is subject, that person may file a complaint.
+If the complaint is denied, he or she may carry it to the next highest court.

 Overture 9 from Platte Valley Presbytery and Overture 34 from Philadelphia Presbytery seek to clarify how appeals and complaints must be filed to the higher court and when the “countdown” for a filing deadline begins.
 However, their recommended resolution for the way appeals and complaints may be filed are significantly different.

-Platte Valley formulated the overture after they received an appeal and struggled to understand the BCO requirements concerning its filing.
-They found the language concerning notification confusing, as the BCO speaks of two different notifications (notification of a decision reached and notice of appeal of that decision).
-In addition, they found no clear provision forbidding the electronic transmission of documents, though the SJC had ruled that electronically transmitted documents were out of order.
+Platte Valley found the language concerning notification confusing, as the BCO speaks of two different notifications — notification of a decision reached and notice of appeal of that decision.
+Both presbyteries found no clear provision forbidding the electronic transmission of documents, though the SJC had ruled that electronically-transmitted documents were out of order.

-Platte Valley is proposing that the BCO provisions on these matters reflect the provisions of the SJC’s manual.
-These provisions set exact parameters for notification of the court’s decision and what constitutes a timely notice of appeal; they also make clear that documents related to an appeal or a complaint may not be transmitted electronically.
+Overture 9 from Platte Valley proposes that the BCO provisions on these matters reflect the provisions of the Manual of the SJC.
+These provisions set exact parameters for notification of the court’s decision and what constitutes a timely notice of appeal, and make clear that documents related to an appeal or a complaint may not be transmitted electronically.

 Jacob Gerber, stated clerk of Platte Valley, argues that everybody involved will benefit from the BCO change they are proposing.
 “We have attempted to clarify these two issues for both appeals and complaints,” he says, “for the benefit of the appellant or complainant, the lower court, and the higher court.”